 An author's first effort for posting on the site must be at least 750 words.

 If you have your own stories site (or stories page on another site) and you post your stories here on Storiesonline too, you give permission to Storiesonline to take necessary action to keep your stories on WLPC's sites up-to-date and in sync with the versions on your own site at our discretion.

 You must keep your contact information current.
 Any change/deletion requests will be honored only when coming from the account that posted the story.
 Your email address should be valid and current.
 Announcement and notices regarding your stories (if any) will be emailed to you, and verification of your requests may require contacting you at the email address listed under your account in Storiesonline's database.
 So make sure that you don't lose your log-in information and keep your contact information current.

-File formats accepted for submission of works through the site are: Plain Text (.txt, .asc), Markdown (.md.txt) and HTML files (.htm, .html).
-(All open formats, no proprietary formats are accepted -- No Word, Wordperfect, MS Works, AppleWorks, or Lotus Word) If you need to submit styled text like italics and bold, convert your document to HTML.
-All the popular word processors support one of these two.
+File formats accepted for submission of works through the site are: Plain Text (.txt, .asc), Markdown (.md, .mdown), HTML files (.htm, .html) and .docx.
+If you need to submit styled text like italics and bold, HTML and .docx support such formatting.

 Some text formatting from your files is retained on the site; also some formatting power is given to you (as long as you use it wisely).
 Please read the Formatting Guide for more about what you can use and what you can't use and the advantage of each file format and what's retained, depending on which format you use to submit your text.
 You must check the appropriate box in the submission forms to have your formatting retained; otherwise, all formatting will be stripped from your files.